jimorc/design_guidelines/design_guidelines/nested_types.md

 If a type can be instantiated, that seems to indicate the type has a place in the framework on its own (you can create it, work with it, and destroy it without ever using the outer type), and thus it should not be nested.
-Inner types should not be widely resued outside of the outer type without any relationship whatsoever to the outer type.
+Inner types should not be widely reused outside of the outer type without any relationship whatsoever to the outer type.

 **❌ Do not** define a nested type as a member of an interface.